Tips on Motorcycle Chain Maintenance: This article has been written in very simple language to help anyone and everyone!

 - After lubing leave the motorcycle for a brief period.

 Wash the chain with paraffin (Kerosene), a soft brush and a piece of cloth and remove the dirt and slime accumulated on the chain.
-Don’t use water or fluids like thinner, spirit, WD40 or even diesel!
+Don’t use water or fluids like thinner, spirit!
 After the dirt is cleaned with brush and paraffin, wipe the chain with a clean dry cloth.

-Nowadays, manufacturers like Motul, 3M and others are also offering chain cleaners which you can use out of the box.
+Nowadays, manufacturers like Motul, OKS, 3M and many others offer chain cleaners which you can use out of the box.
 They can prevent you from a lot of the hassle mentioned above.
 Chain cleaners can cost anywhere from Rs 150 to Rs 600 or even more for a can.

 Where to Buy?

-You can buy 3M Chain Cleaner from Flipkart at Rs 144
+You can also buy 3M Chain Cleaner from Flipkart

 Lubricate the chain links and the chain with chain lubes which are light non-sticky lubricants designed for motorcycle chains and do not attract dust unlike grease.
 There are a lot of chain lubes available in the market right from Motul to OKS and others.
 Manufacturers like Yamaha also offer their branded chain lubricants under the name of Yamalube.
 We have used OKS and Motul chain lubes and while OKS was value for money, Motul offered fantastic results (but for a price!).